The LGA program is a software developed to facilitate structural comparative analysis of similarities between protein structures.

 you may not download, install nor use the program.

-The User of the LGA program shall be bound by the following terms and conditions:
+The User of the LGA program (including GDC, GDT, and LCS measures) shall be bound by the following

 1) The User will receive the LGA program and any related documentation in confidence and will